dylanDA23/RogueMight/README.md

 # RougeMight
-Rougelike video game coded in C#, using rougesharp library
+Roguelike video game coded in C#, using roguesharp library